tstillwell/iis-perfkit/README.md

 The existing queries are a starting point, and can be modified to suit your analysis needs.

+The logparser command arguments are in `perfkit.ps1`, and can be changed.

 ## Logparser tutorials ##

 See links below for an intro to logparser